gamag/ka_GE.spell/README.md

-# Spell checking for Georgian - ქართული ენა #
+# Georgian Spell Checking Dictionary -  ქართული ორთოგრაფიული ლექსიკონი #

 Contains:

-- Hunspell dictionary (for OpenOffice.org, Mozilla Firefox, Google Chrome, ...)
+- Hunspell dictionary (for OpenOffice.org, Mozilla Firefox, Google Chrome, and may more)
-- Script to generate the dictionary from wordlists
+- Script to generate the dictionary from word lists

 ## Dictionary installation ##

+### In Applications ##

+- In OpenOffice and LibreOffice the dictionary can be installed from the extension manager:
+  From the menu `tools` select `Extension Manager`.
+In the extension manager window click `add` and open `dictionaries/ka_GE.spell.oxt`
+- In Firefox: open `dictionaries/ka_GE.spell.xpi` in your browser.
+- In Thunderbird: open the add-ons manager and drag the .xpi file there.
-TODO: How to install on other systems
+- TODO: other applications.

-TODO: Automatically build OpenOffice/Firefox/... package.
+### System wide ###

+#### Windows ####

+I don't know if and how this is possible, probably not at all.
+Install the dictionary directly in the programs you use (see above).

-### Mac OS X (10.6 and later) ###
+#### Mac OS X (10.6 and later) ####

 - Download or clone this repo.
 - In `Finder`, select `Go To Folder` from `Go` menu, type in `~/Library`, click